 2. Education

-Online tutoring firms interact with students and allow them to access coaching through phone calls, video meetings, email, etc.
+Online tutoring firms, such as Brighterly, an online math tutoring platform, interact with students and allow them to access coaching through multiple channels like phone calls, video meetings, email, and more.
+This omnichannel approach enhances the learning experience by offering flexibility and seamless communication

 3. E-commerce